-You see when you upload an image to WordPress it creates several copies of the image.
-You’re probably familiar with the image size options you have when you post your image; Thumbnail, Medium, Large, Full Size.
+You see, when you upload an image to WordPress it creates several copies of the image.
+You’re probably familiar with the image size options you have when you post your image; Thumbnail, Medium, Large and Full Size.
 Full size is obviously just your image that you uploaded in the first place, but the other three sizes are distinct files that are created.
 Most people are aware of this, myself included.
-What I was not expecting though was that when these re-sized images are created, WordPress is stripping ALL metadata from them.
+What I was not expecting was that when these re-sized images are created, WordPress was stripping all metadata from them.
 Yep, that means all your copyright information and contact details are GONE!!!

 Why You Should Care

 The images that are at risk are the Thumbnail, Medium and Large-sized versions of the image created by WordPress.
 The exact size of these images is determined by your WordPress theme and they are user-editable (more on that in a bit).
 The Thumbnail and Medium sizes tend to be pretty small, but depending on your theme the Large size could be anything up to 1200px in width, potentially even more if you are using full-screen themes.

 What we want to avoid is photos getting out in the wild that could be of potential commercial use to someone.
 A few years ago you might have thought that only a high-resolution TIFF or RAW file could ever be of commercial use to a company, but as content consumption has changed and shifted ever more towards digital mediums, so the necessary sizing of images has decreased.

 For a magazine ad, people still need very high-resolution images for printing at 300DPI, but what about for web banners or even Instagram ads?
 These are legitimate advertising mediums now, and they require images of only a few hundred pixels in width to be effective.